sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 exp, iat, nbf

 >    REQUIRED.
-The "expiration", "issued at", and "not before" timestamps for the token are dates (integer number of seconds since from 1970-01-01T00:00:00Z UTC) within acceptable ranges.
+The `expiration`, `issued at`, and `not before` timestamps for the token are dates (integer number of seconds since from `1970-01-01T00:00:00Z UTC`) within acceptable ranges.

 represents

 >	   REQUIRED in case Representation is applicable, the `represents` Claim provides information about the effective authorization for the acting party.

 vot